01 of 08

 07 of 08

 You survived the first grind, now it's time to rinse and repeat...several more times.
-I know this isn't the "funnest" of work, but I promise it is so worth it.
+This may not be the "funnest" of work, but it is so worth it.

 Use a clean kitchen brush to brush out the grey paste into a garbage can.
 Take the mortar and pestle to the sink and use the brush to remove as much as possible of the paste.
 (Never use soap or soapy water.)
 Now again place a small handful of rice and water into the mortar.
-Repeat the whole process of grinding, rinsing and brushing, until the rice paste is no longer grey and it retains it's colour.
+Repeat the whole process of grinding, rinsing and brushing, until the rice paste is no longer grey and it retains its color.
 You may want to take a break and continue later or the next day.
-It took me five repetitions to go from grey to white paste.Continue to 8 of 8 below.
+It can take five repetitions to go from grey to white paste.Continue to 8 of 8 below.

 08 of 08

 Celebrate Your Newly Seasoned Mortar and Pestle

 You did it, you seasoned your mortar and pestle!
 Pat yourself on the back, take a break and do feel those tight arm muscles.

 The very last step in this workout of seasoning a mortar and pestle is to celebrate and treat yourself to something spicy.
 Make a curry paste, or a salsa, or perhaps a guacamole, alongside an ice cold drink.
 You deserve it!